bgd-labs/aave-proposals-v3/src/20231117_AaveV3Polygon_GauntletRecommendationToLowerStMATICMaticXNonEmodeLTPt2/GauntletRecommendationToLowerStMATICMaticXNonEmodeLTPt2.md

 Gauntlet has not received any compensation from any third-party in exchange for recommending any of the actions contained in this proposal.

-By approving this proposal, you agree that any services provided by Gauntlet shall be governed by the terms of service available at gauntlet.network/tos.
+_By approving this proposal, you agree that any services provided by Gauntlet shall be governed by the terms of service available at gauntlet.network/tos._

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

-_By approving this proposal, you agree that any services provided by Gauntlet shall be governed by the terms of service available at gauntlet.network/tos._